MarcelGarus/tape/README.md

 - You want the encoding to be more efficient.

 If your type is a class, just extend `TapeClassAdapter<TheType>`.
-In the `toFields(TheType object)` method, return a `Field` class that maps all these fields to unique ids:
+In the `toFields(TheType object)` method, return a `Fields` class that maps all these fields to unique ids:

 ```dart
 class AdapterForTheType extends TapeClassAdapter<TheType> {